If your business uses heavy goods vehicles (HGVs), you’ll need a goods vehicle operator licence.

 If your business operates passenger-carrying vehicles (PCVs) for which passengers pay, you’ll need a public service vehicle (PSV) operator licence.
-See GOV.UK for a guide to public service vehicle operator licences.

 You can manage your vehicle operator licence online using this tool on GOV.UK, which allows you to pay fees and make changes to your licence.

 You can register to run a local bus service: this means using public service vehicles to carry passengers who pay separate fares over short distances.